 Switzerland has a lot to offer for the adventure seekers and in my opinion, visiting the mountain passes is one of the best ways to do it.

 You will experience great alpine drives, will see plenty of Swiss Alps lakes, small cozy restaurants, mountain hotels, try local delicacies, see thousands of mountain cows and goats.

 It is really really fun to visit mountain passes.

 I highly recommend doing it in summer, and if you want: you can visit them all, that would be your 2-3 days Switzerland itinerary.

-I must mention couple of other mountain passes I think are great as well: Albula Pass, Flüela Pass and Simplon Pass.
+I must mention a couple of other mountain passes I think are great as well: Albula Pass, Flüela Pass, and Simplon Pass.
 These are great and fun mountain passes as well.